≡ Menu

 * Ford Motor’s fiscal year begins on Jan 1 and ends on Dec 31.

-Ford Motor Company owns only two vehicle brands: Ford and Lincoln.
+Ford Motor Company sells primarily two vehicle brands in the U.S.: Ford and Lincoln.

 Back To Table Of Contents